abstractdonut/clipboard/README.md

 If it registers 'Alt w', it will write the contents of the clipboard to the S3 file.
 This operation *overwrites* your file's contents.

-If it registers 'Esc', the program will cease to listen and terminate.
+If it registers 'Esc', the program will terminate.

-Be aware that these keypresses may not be recorded correctly depending on the focus.
-For example, if the focus is still on the terminal window, no keypresses will be recorded.
+I noticed that recording the keypresses correctly depends on the window focus.
+For example, if the focus is still on the terminal window, no keypresses are recorded.
 I'm not sure what causes this.
-I've found that keypresses are recorded correctly from my browser, which is my personal use case.
+I've found that it works from my browser, which is my personal use case.
 If you have any suggestions for improvement please send them to me.